Maternal-Fetal Medicine Units (MFMU) Network

 Overview

 Maternal-Fetal Medicine Units Network logoNICHD established the MFMU Network in 1986 to respond to the need for well-designed clinical trials in maternal-fetal medicine and obstetrics, particularly with respect to preterm birth.
-The aims of the network are to reduce maternal, fetal, and infant morbidity related to preterm birth, fetal growth abnormalities, and maternal complications and to provide the rationale for evidence-based, cost-effective obstetric practice.
+The network’s goals are to reduce maternal, fetal, and infant morbidity related to preterm birth, fetal growth anomalies, and maternal complications and to provide the rationale for evidence-based, cost-effective obstetric practice.

 NICHD funds the MFMU Network through its Pregnancy and Perinatology Branch using the cooperative clinical research award mechanism (U10) in 5-year competitive cycles.
 For the 2016-2021 cycle, the MFMU Network includes 12 clinical centers at U.S. universities and hospitals, a data coordinating center at the George Washington University, and NICHD.
 MFMU centers may include one or more affiliated hospitals.